 Imagine no playgrounds or local parks, libraries, sports club facilities, community halls or seniors' services.

-What would life be like without food inspections at local restaurants, rescue of stray animals, or provision of volunteer support programs?
+What would life be like without food inspections at local restaurants, rules about development, or provision of volunteer support programs?

 Council Rates - Fact Sheets

 - Council Services - Fact Sheet 1(1301 kb)